 Recruitment Life Cycle

-The recruitment life cycle, also known as full-cycle recruiting, is the end-to-end process of hiring a candidate, from identifying a job opening to onboarding a new hire.
-This method ensures that companies follow a structured, strategic approach to hiring, reducing time-to-hire and improving overall recruitment efficiency.
+The recruitment life cycle, also known as full-cycle recruiting, is the end-to-end process of hiring a candidate from identifying a job opening to onboarding a new hire.
+It gives companies a structured, repeatable approach to hiring, which reduces time-to-hire and improves overall recruitment efficiency.

 Understanding the Recruitment Life Cycle